 Change in Law

-The Parties agree that and intend for this Agreement to continue even if in the event Section 39.904 of the Texas Utilities Code is repealed, with or without replacement, -or if some other change in law or regulations abolishes or amends the Renewable Energy Rules or REC Trading Program currently established under PUCT Substantive Rule §25.173.
+The Parties agree that and intend for this Agreement to continue even if in the event Section 39.904 of the Texas Utilities Code is repealed, with or without replacement, or if some other change in law or regulations abolishes or amends the Renewable Energy Rules or REC Trading Program currently established under PUCT Substantive Rule §25.173.
 If for any reason RECs cease to exist, the provisions of this Agreement that deal with RECs are automatically deleted or amended, as appropriate, and this Agreement will continue as an agreement to buy and sell electric energy at the prices, and on the other terms and conditions, including liquidated damages provisions related to net energy at an index or other market price measure, as specified in this Agreement.
 If an amended or substitute program is adopted to replace the REC program under Substantive Rule 25.173, the Parties shall negotiate in good faith regarding appropriate modifications to be effected as to the obligations of the Parties in connection with this Agreement.

 Assignment

-Neither Party shall assign this Agreement or any of its rights hereunder without the prior written consent of the other Party, except as expressly provided in this Section 9.03.
-Notwithstanding the foregoing, either Party may, without the need for consent from the other Party (but upon prior written notice to the other Party), (a) transfer, sell, pledge, encumber, or assign this Agreement or the accounts, revenues, or proceeds hereof in connection with any financing or other financial arrangements, (b) transfer or assign this Agreement to an Affiliate, (c) transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party if such person has a credit rating that is equal to or better than the transferring or assigning Party at the time of transfer or assignment., and (d) transfer or assign, or partially transfer or assign, this Agreement to any person or entity with an Acceptable Credit Rating at the time of the transfer or assignment.
-In the case of clauses (b), (c), and (d), any such assignment shall be effective as of the date such assignee shall agree in writing to be bound by the terms and conditions hereof.
+[Credit: needs further modification] Neither Party shall assign this Agreement or any of its rights hereunder without the prior written consent of the other Party, except as expressly provided in this Section 9.03.
+Notwithstanding the foregoing, either Party may, without the need for consent from the other Party (but upon prior written notice to the other Party), (a) transfer, sell, pledge, encumber, or assign this Agreement or the accounts, revenues, or proceeds hereof in connection with any financing or other financial arrangements, (b) transfer or assign this Agreement to an Affiliate, (c) transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party if such person has a credit rating that is equal to or better than the transferring or assigning Party at the time of transfer or assignment, and (d) transfer or assign, or partially transfer or assign, this Agreement to any person or entity with an Acceptable Credit Rating at the time of the transfer or assignment.
+In the case of clauses (b), (c), and (d), any such assignment shall subject to the non-assigning party’s favorable review of the prospective assignee’s financial position and creditworthiness, which shall not be unreasonably withheld, and shall be effective as of the date such assignee shall agree in writing to be bound by the terms and conditions hereof.
 Any attempted assignment that violates this Section 9.03 is void and ineffective.
 No assignment or transfer permitted under clauses (a), (b), or (c) of Section 9.03 shall relieve Seller or Purchaser of any of their respective obligations under this Agreement.
 An assignment or transfer permitted under clause (d) of Section 9.03 shall relieve Seller or Purchaser of their respective obligations under this Agreement from and after the effective date of the assignment or transfer.
 This Agreement inures to the benefit of and binds both (a) Purchaser, its successors, and its assigns allowed under this Agreement, and (b) Seller, its successors, and its assigns allowed under this Agreement.
 For purposes hereof, "Acceptable Credit Rating" means, with respect to any person or entity, a rating for the long-term, unsecured, senior debt not supported by third-party credit enhancement of such person or entity of BBB- or greater by S&P, Baa3 or greater by Moody's, or BBB- or greater by Duff & Phelps, "Moody's" means Moody's Investor Services, Inc., or its successor, and "Duff & Phelps" means Duff & Phelps Credit Rating Company, or its successor.
 [UNDER REVIEW]

 Time Is of Essence